MattRCole/env-verify/README.md

 Other than that, just install the package and get going!

-one of these
+One of these

 ```bash
 npm install env-verifier
 ```

-and one of these
+And one of these

 ```javascript
 const { verify, strictVerify } = require('env-verifier')
 ```

-and you're all set.
+And you're all set.

 ## Testing

-after you've ran `npm install`, just run `npm test`
+After you've ran `npm install`, just run `npm test`

 We use jest as our testing framework